-Ahead of the 2015 local elections, Peñalosa left the Green Alliance to run in the Bogota poll as an independent candidate.
+Ahead of the 2015 local elections, Peñalosa left the Green Alliance to run in the Bogota poll as an independent candidate, unofficially endorsed by the Radical Change party of then-Vice-President German Vargas.
 He was among the favorites since the beginning, and received the support of former mayors Antanas Mockus and Jaime Castro.

 This push proved enough to defeat Liberal Party candidate Rafael Pardo and Democratic Pole candidate Clara Lopez.

 However, while his election was successful, his tenure was not and Peñalosa soon became the most unpopular of any of Colombia’s cities.